 - Visualize a list of your campaigns, ad groups, and ads in Instapage to determine where personalized pages are needed

-- Effortlessly create new pages within the AdMap flow, and connect each ad to a matching post-click experience using an intuitive point-and-click interface
+- Effortlessly create new pages within the AdMap flow, and connect each ad to a matching post-click landing page using an intuitive point-and-click interface

 - Quickly edit and update connected post-click page experiences to match your ad iterations